HTTPS: How to Increase Search Engines’ and People’s Trust

-1. You’re using an Ecwid Starter Site
+1. You’re using an Ecwid Instant Site

 Anyone who has registered with Ecwid gets a website with a

-Try it right now — head over to your Starter Site and look closely at the address bar in the browser.
+Try it right now — head over to your Instant Site and look closely at the address bar in the browser.
 You will see a green lock icon with the message Secure next to the URL.
 Rest assured that your online store is secure.

 You get a free SSL certificate for this action as well.
 Just follow these steps: